 Amounts that cannot be spent in the current period either because of their form or because they must be maintained intact.
-Prepaid expenses are nonspendable assets because, by definition, the money has already been spent.

 Restricted:

 Amounts that are subject to externally enforceable legal purpose restrictions imposed by creditors, grantors, contributors or laws and regulations of other governments or though constitutional provisions or enabling legislation.
 Various New York State statutes allow local governments to establish reserve funds for various purposes.
 Since the State regulates the establishment, funding and use of these reserves, the District has classified the following reserve funds as restricted fund balances: